About The BScPN Program

-The Bachelor of Psychiatric Nursing Degree Planning Guide provides a degree roadmap so you can stay organized, meet requirements, and move confidently toward your career in mental health.
+The Bachelor of Science in Psychiatric Nursing Degree Planning Guide provides a degree roadmap so you can stay organized, meet requirements, and move confidently toward your career in mental health.

 The Mission developed for the Bachelor of Science in Psychiatric Nursing (BScPN) Degree Program at the Faculty of Health Studies commits faculty members to: